Ivermectin vs Quercetin vs Hydroxychloroquine: What's the Difference? (2024 Edition)

 3. Hospital treatment

 The medical community themselves are battling over ivermectin and hydroxychloroquine on whether they should be used to treat and prevent COVID-19.
-On one side are experts telling you that more research is needed before the treatment can be fully authorised and confirmed.
+On one side are experts telling you that more research is needed before the treatment can be fully authorized and confirmed.
 On the other, are experts telling you that the potential benefits outweigh the risk and a 'wait and do nothing' position is not acceptable.
 Confused?

 Hydroxychloroquine